wp-plugins/bits-on-the-run/readme.txt

 == Installation ==

+0. Make sure your Wordpress install is running on PHP5, the plugin will not work with earlier versions.
 1. Unpack the zip-file and put the resulting folder in the wp-content/plugins directory of your Wordpress install.
 2. Login as Wordpress admin.